aporeto-inc/trireme-lib/docs/linux_processes.md

 server, unless they are also started with Trireme and they are protected by the same authorization framework.

-Essentially Trireme allows us very easily to introduce authorization to any process in the Linux subsystem within the same host or across hosts over the network.
+Trireme allows us very easily to introduce authorization to any process in the Linux subsystem within the same host or across hosts over the network.